cerdmann/spring-boot-lab/README.md

 1. Check in our files
   * Since Concourse will be pulling our tasks and scripts from the git-repo, we need to check everything in
-  * At the root of your *lab* application, execute a ```git status``` to ensure our concourse-config.yml is not in the files that need to be added.
+  * At the root of your *lab* application, execute a ```git status``` to ensure our *concourse-config.yml* is not in the files that will be added.
 Move it to a higher directory if necessary.
   * Again, in the root of your *lab* application, execute the following commands to push your work:

     ```